amaank404/denver-api/doc/docs/brief.md

 ### [datp](modules/datp.md)
-This class is awesome for list representation also datp means Data Processor. we provide some of the good methods like List printing using indentation or tree2 for other type of list representation and tree3 for representation of dictionaries. we also privide StorageTree to extract files under a folder into VSD (Virtual Storage Dictionary).
+This class is awesome for list representation also datp means Data Processor. we provide some of the good methods like List printing using indentation or tree2 for other type of list representation and tree3 for representation of dictionaries. we also provide StorageTree to extract files under a folder into VSD (Virtual Storage Dictionary).

 ### [get](modules/get.md)
-this module is just awesome for anyone not gud at taking input from user or may be validating it, you can use its print tree method to print directories or you can simply use get file path to get a path to file from user input. there are tons of features
+this module is just awesome for anyone not good at taking input from user or may be validating it, you can use its print tree method to print directories or you can simply use get file path to get a path to file from user input. there are tons of features